betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 1. Clicking on the button changes the URL.
 2. Copy the URL

-[InsertImage] Screenshot with Plantbeta tabs open
+[InsertImage] Screenshot with PutPlant tabs open

 :::